KaikSelhorst/Wallpaper/README.md

-<p style="font-style:italic"> All commands work on systems that have git installed</p>
+*All commands work on systems that have git installed*

 ## Linux